Answering Mother Nature

 I’m a weather nerd.
 I’ve lived through hurricanes, blizzards, tornados, floods and other severe storms.
 I’ve only had to deal with minor earthquakes, which makes me happy.
 I am a trained weather-spotter and am hoping to go tornado-chasing next year.
 I am also a FEMA-certified livestock disaster manager.
 I have weather apps on the phone that drive my cube mates crazy.
 I’d like to think I’m prepared for any event Mother Nature can hand me.

-And then I look at Typhoon Haiyan in the Philippines last month or at Super Storm Sandy in 2012 and realize no one can ever prepare for a disaster of that magnitude; the best you can do is lessen your risk and have a plan and supplies to survive the immediate aftermath.
+And then I look at Typhoon Haiyan in 2013 in the Philippines or at Super Storm Sandy in 2012 and realize no one can ever prepare for a disaster of that magnitude; the best you can do is lessen your risk and have a plan and supplies to survive the immediate aftermath.

 There are so many risks that happen after a disaster hits: fires and explosions; falls; drowning; hypothermia or heatstroke; disease.
 But even simple, every day incidents can cause localized disaster, like a downed power line, strong winds and sudden and heavy rainfall.
 Being prepared isn’t an occasional event – it should be something we do and review so we are ready to protect our kids, our families and our communities.